Nicole C. Karafyllis: Biography

 Nicole Christine Karafyllis was born in Germany to a German mother and a Greek father.
-From 1989 to 1994, she studied biology at the Universities of Erlangen and Tübingen.
-She was awarded her doctorate in biology from the International Center for Ethics in the Sciences and Humanities at the University of Tübingen in 1999.
+From 1989 to 1994, she studied biology and philosophy at the Universities of Erlangen and Tübingen.
+She was awarded her doctorate in theoretical biology from the International Center for Ethics in the Sciences and Humanities at the University of Tübingen in 1999.
 Her Habilitation in philosophy was completed at the University of Stuttgart in 2006, dealing with the topic Phenomenology of Growth.
 Philosophy and scientific History of productive Life between Nature and Technology.
 For ten years, 1998–2008, she has been working at the Goethe University, Frankfurt am Main, Germany and was a scholar of Günter Ropohl.
-In 2007 she has been a Visiting Professor for Applied Philosophy of Science at Vienna University (Austria).
-2008 – 2010, she moved to the United Arab Emirates and was Full Professor of Philosophy at the United Arab Emirates University (UAEU).
-In fall 2010 she was senior research fellow of the International Centre for Cultural Studies (IFK) in Vienna (Austria).
+In 2007, she has been a Visiting Professor for Applied Philosophy of Science at Vienna University (Austria).
+From 2008 until 2010, she moved to the United Arab Emirates and was Full Professor of Philosophy at the United Arab Emirates University (UAEU).
+In fall 2010, she was senior research fellow of the International Centre for Cultural Studies (IFK) in Vienna (Austria).
 She returned to Germany in summer 2010 to become Department Chair of the Philosophy Department at Technische Universität Braunschweig.

+Karafyllis' areas of specialization are philosophy of science, philosophy of technology, phenomenology, environmental ethics and history of philosophy.
+In her focus on early 20th century German philosophy she deals with the intersection of biography and biology which was known as the realm of Lebensphilosophie (Philosophy of Life).
+Famous protagonists were Friedrich Nietzsche, Wilhelm Dilthey and Georg Simmel.
+Karafyllis also works on philosophers in Nazi Germany.

 Her 2013 book entitled "Cleaning as Passion" (German orig.
-Putzen als Passion) became a biology bestseller in Germany.
+Putzen als Passion) became a non-fiction bestseller in Germany.

 Philosophy

 Karafyllis is engaged in a cultural philosophy of science and technology, making use of a history of ideas perspective without compromising the idea of manual and material culture.
 She is particularly known for her philosophical works on the modeling interfaces between biology and technology (the concept of biofact), and for her union of phenomenology and philosophy of technology.

+Constructing life and cultivation and purification technologies are among her main interests.
+She is an expert in the philosophy of plant life and of biobanking.
+With María Antonia González Valerio from the Mexican UNAM she edited and commented the first anthology with techno-philosophical writings of Mexican philosopher José Gaos.